patrickfuller/patrickfuller.github.io/_posts/2021-12-05-project-management.md

 Giving your team a list of immediate priorities will provide you with breathing room for the next stage.

-### Protecting your most valuable resource!
+### Protecting your most valuable resource

-As you get into managing your project, you will come to recognize that time is, by far, your most valuable resource.
+As you get into managing your project, you will come to recognize that *time* is, by far, your most valuable resource.
 There are plenty of high-quality learning materials on this topic, but there's an important stumbling block to talk about today: the post-kickoff meeting slump.

 With the team organized, money in the bank account, and months to years ahead, everything's looking great.
 Without focus, project teams will squander these early weeks with ineffective prioritization and needless work.
 You'll be kicking yourself a year from now when everything feels like it's on fire.